+- BIOS 423: Evolution of Development

+- BIOS 426: Coevolution

+- BIOS 428: Molecular Evolution

+- BIOS 434: Speciation

+- BIOS 435: Epigenetics

-- Evolution and Behavior (BIOS 423: Evolution of Development, BIOS 426: Coevolution, BIOS 428: Molecular Evolution, BIOS 434: Speciation, BIOS 435: Epigenetics, BIOS 448: Marine Biology) - Non-Evolution/Behavior Elective (any of the 400-level Cell and Molecular offerings OR any of the 400-level Neuroscience offerings)
+- BIOS 448: Marine Biology

+Free Electives: 400 or 300-level courses outside of concentration or department.
+Choose 1-3 courses together with the Graduate Committee or Research Advisor.
+(3-9 credits) • Non-Evolution/Behavior Elective (any of the 400-level Cell and Molecular offerings OR any of the 400-level Neuroscience offerings)